Power-Platform-DevOps/Power-Platform-ALM-Starter-Kit/README.md

 ```

 - an **application user** created on one of your existing Dataverse environments (*for example a **Production** Dataverse environment you already have*) with the **System Administrator** security role using the **Application (client) ID** of the app registration you registered previously in Azure AD
-- a **Power Platform service connection** created in the considered Azure DevOps project associated to the Dataverse environment we talked about in the previous point with the application user registered
+- a **Power Platform service connection** created in the considered Azure DevOps project associated to the Dataverse environment we talked about in the previous step using the information (*Application (client) ID*, *Directory (tenant) ID* and *Client Secret*) of the app registration you registered previously in Azure AD

 ### Step-by-step guide